 If you need to get fired up for a workout or if you’re doing a boring, repetitive task, listening will increase your productivity.
 For example, if you’re cleaning the house, listening to music will help you get it done.
 Part of the reason for this is that great music puts us in a better mood which helps us stay focused and productive.

-Listen to music when you write if you have a solid background in music.
+But writing, isn’t repetitive.
+It’s a creative task.
+So only listen to music when you write if you have a solid background in music.
 This study found that students typed more slowly while listening to music, but those with a musical background tended to write longer sentences and have better sentence structure which is super interesting.

 When shouldn’t you listen to music?